MedUnes/97/README.md

 ### 27 Encapsulate Behavior, Not Just State (Einar Landre) :+1:

-"Object Zero" (~ Coke Zero) is the trend nowadays, yet, Einar Landre warns us that combining logic and state changes in the same class isn't bad, but rather the standard.
+* "Object Zero" (~ Coke Zero) is the trend nowadays, yet, Einar Landre warns us that combining logic and state changes in the same class isn't bad, but rather the standard.
 He literally wrote:

 > the objects are plain and simple, but not dumb

-Objects can change their own states (and should be able to).
+* Objects can change their own states (and should be able to).
 Foreign classes must communicate through those methods, after all, they constitute its actual interface.
-This is what Martin Fowler defends in his "Tell don't ask" principle [Tell don't ask](https://martinfowler.com/bliki/TellDontAsk.html)
+This is what Martin Fowler defends in his [Tell don't ask principle](https://martinfowler.com/bliki/TellDontAsk.html)

 * IMHO, couple arguments might oppose this principle:

- - Rigidity and tight coupling violating the Open/Closed principle
+    * Rigidity and tight coupling violating the Open/Closed principle
- - Fragility if deep inheritance comes into play
+    * Fragility if deep inheritance comes into play
- - Harder unit test developer experience
+    * Harder unit test developer experience
- - ORM issues due to eventual "unexpected internal state changes"
+    * ORM issues due to eventual "unexpected internal state changes"
- - Eventual concurrency challenges, also due to internal state change.
+    * Eventual concurrency challenges, also due to internal state change.
 * A possible compromise, would be the following: keep using dumb `struct` like *POXO* objects, yet, implement encapsulated "services" which know how to validate, mutate and utilize those simple objects the right way.